DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 03 - Application Attack Indicators.md

 🟢 **Reply Attacks**

-A replay attack is a form of network attack (man-in-the-middle attack) against applications in which valid data transmission is captured and maliciously or fraudulently repeated or delayed, what was valid before may well be valid again.
+A replay attack is a form of Man-in-the-Middle (MITM) attack against applications in which valid data transmission is captured and maliciously or fraudulently repeated or delayed, what was valid before may well be valid again.

 🟢 **Session Replay**